 Texada Trails

-Trail updates:
+Trail Updates:

 Mt.
-Davies – New Trail – September 2024
+Davies – New Trail

 From where the original trail meets the summit rocks, a new trail branches right, offering a more gently graded walking route to the peak.
 A few meters along this route, yet another new trail branches right and leads to the south peak of Mt.
 Davies.
 The beginning of both these routes has been clearly marked with directional signs.
 Although the south peak is a few meters lower than Mt.
 Davies, many hikers consider it to be a better viewpoint.

-Colossus Trail – Short Loop – February 2024
+Colossus Trail – Short Loop

 Route cleared of windfall; use caution when crossing two bridges near the beginning of this trail.
 The Long Loop trail is not being maintained.